Cantera/cantera/doc/sphinx/userguide/thermobuild.md

 the line that says `END REACTANTS` and save it to a file.

-Next, we need to make a few modifications to this file so it contains all of the information needed to be processed by Cantera's CK file parser.
+Next, we need to make a few modifications to this file so it contains all of the information needed to be processed by Cantera's {term}`CK` file parser.
 For this example, let's suppose you have selected just the species `CO` and `CO2` from ThermoBuild.

 - Modify the first line of the file so that it reads `thermo nasa9`.
 This is done to distinguish this input format from the one used for the 7-coefficient NASA